 View the recorded 2022 Udall information session (Penn login required): Udall Scholarship Information Session and Scholar Panel

-The Udall Foundation awards scholarships to college sophomores and juniors dedicated to leadership and public service in either of two areas:
+The Udall Foundation awards scholarships to college sophomores and juniors who are US citizens, nationals or permanent residents, and who are dedicated to leadership and public service in either of two areas:

 - Students from any ethnic background interested in conservation and environmental issues from any political perspective